-Anne Akiko Meyers performs with Il Cannone Soloist Edition for violin.
+Anne Akiko Meyers performs with Il Cannone Soloist Edition for violin with a touch of Gold.

 Reviews of the sound that our Il Cannone sets deliver include: ‘Noble and powerful.
 A biting tone with real punch.
 Highly colourful with many intricate harmonics.
 Clear.
 Open.
 Brilliant.
 A very fast and easy response especially in spicatto.’